Xentraxx/GooglePhotosTakeoutHelper/README.md

 - ✅ **Handles special formats** (HEIC, Motion Photos, etc.)
 - ✅ **Fixes mismatches of file name and mime type** if google photos renamed e.g. a .heic to .jpeg (but mime type remains heic) we can fix this mismatch

+Please note the [wiki](https://github.com/Xentraxx/GooglePhotosTakeoutHelper/wiki) is not yet complete but contains more technical details if you are looking for more information about how everything works.

 ## Installation & Setup

 ### 1. Download GPTH